Skip to content

 Back before Dr. Robert Koch announced the discovery of the bacteria that causes tuberculosis, the disease killed 1 out of every 7 people living in the United States and Europe, according to the Centers for Disease Control and Prevention.

-That announcement took place on March 24, 1862, and the date since has been memorialized as World Tuberculosis Day, which took place yesterday.
+The discovery took place on March 24, 1862, and the date has been memorialized as World Tuberculosis Day.

 The potentially fatal disease that affects the lungs can be transmitted via coughing, sneezing and spitting, hence the move historically to outlaw the latter to prevent the spread of TB.

-Now, more than 160 years after the discovery of Mycobacterium tuberculosis, the statistics in the United States are less grim when it comes to TB.
+More than 160 years after the discovery of Mycobacterium tuberculosis, the statistics in the United States aren’t nearly as grim.

-However, even though tuberculosis, or TB, isn’t a disease that is top of mind like it once was in the United States, it still requires vigilance and monitoring to make sure it remains as contained as possible, with a goal of eliminating it.
+Even though TB isn’t as widespread as it once was, it still requires vigilance and monitoring to make sure it remains as contained as possible, with a goal of eliminating it.

-According to the World Health Organization (WHO), 10 million individuals fall ill with tuberculosis every year, and 1.5 million people die from it annually.
-It’s the world’s top infectious killer, with rates higher than those of COVID and AIDS.
+According to the World Health Organization (WHO), 10.7 million individuals fall ill with tuberculosis every year, and a total of 1.23 million people died from TB in 2024.
+That included 150,000 people who also had HIV.

+TB, however, is curable with screenings and a long course of antibiotics for those with active TB.
+Some employers require tuberculosis screenings prior to starting a job, Cutlip noted.
 There are different tests to determine if individuals have TB.
-TB also can be latent or active, which can change the methods used for diagnosing.
+Tuberculosis also can be latent or active, which can change the methods used for diagnosing.

 At MCHD, our program complies and communicates with the Division of Tuberculosis Elimination, part of the West Virginia Office of Epidemiology and Prevention Services.
-We test individuals for TB and work with them while they receive mandatory treatment.
+We test individuals for TB and work with those with active TB while they receive mandatory treatment.

 MCHD TB services include:

-The tests are available on Mondays, Tuesdays, Wednesdays and Fridays, ensuring that MCHD operates within the necessary timeframe for Rose to read the results
+The tests are available on Mondays, Tuesdays, Wednesdays and Fridays, ensuring that MCHD operates within the necessary timeframe for Cutlip to read the results.

 TB low-risk letter, which includes TB screening and documentation of low risk.

 Chest X-rays for those who qualify.
 The Division of Tuberculosis Elimination will provide chest X-rays.
-TB is detected when opacities and cavitation are seen in the lungs.
+TB is detected when opacities (white spots) and cavitations (lesions) are seen in the lungs.
+Cutlip can obtain X-ray orders from the state TB program and patients can take them to either WVU Medicine or Mon Health Medical Center for the test.

 Case investigation and follow-up.